alihaydarkurban/CSE454-Data-Mining/HW2/README.md

 It is a implementation of FP-Growth.
 Java Programming Language was used to implement it. <br />
 There are two example dataset inside of this folder.
-These are Dataset1.txt and Dataset2.txt. <br /> <br />
+These are Dataset1.txt and Dataset2.txt. <br />

 It is an example dataset. <br />
 I1,I2,I3 <br />